u0927156/teiko_technical_stp/readme.md

 Once your enviroment is setup, you can run `poetry run python create_db.py` to set up a local sqlite database.
 If a database is already set up, the program will ask if you want to delete the existing database completely or append to it.

+#### Adding additional data for further analysis
 If you want to add additional csv files of the same format to the database, you can run `poetry run python create_db.py your_file_here.csv`.
 This will add additional information to the existing database.

+#### Deleting data
+There are deletion functions in `db_deletion.py`.
+These do not have a user interface because users should not be given free reign to delete data from the database.
+Come to talk to me and we'll work through it before you do something you can't undo.

 ### Streamlit App
 To run the program and visualize the results, use the command `poetry run python -m streamlit app.py`.
 This will create a local version of the web app this program makes that includes the data overview and statistical analysis.